Cambridge-Hands-On-Science/Experiments/Experiments/Retired/Breaking Paper.md

 **Stretch pieces of paper to demonstrate just how strong paper is under tension.** - Stretching paper until it breaks can need a surprising amount of force.
 Find out how much and why aeroplanes and boats have rounded windows.

-Last initially checked on 2018-01-07 by Joanna Tumelty (jt574@cam.ac.uk)) and doublechecked on 2018-01-12 by Josh Garfinkel (jlg70@cam.ac.uk))
+Last initially checked on 2018-01-07 by Joanna Tumelty (jt574@cam.ac.uk)) and double-checked on 2018-01-12 by Josh Garfinkel (jlg70@cam.ac.uk))

 ## Tags
 <!--- Start Tags (DO NOT REMOVE THIS COMMENT) --->